 In the Family Class Sponsorship, many relationships qualify including:

 Are you a Canadian citizen or Permanent Resident?
 Is your spouse, common law or conjugal partner, or dependent child a non-citizen?
-At Cougar Immigration we can assist you in sponsorship of your family member!
+At Cougar Immigration we can assist you in the sponsorship of your family member!

 Canadian citizens and permanent residents can sponsor their spouse (including common-law or conjugal partner), or dependent child to immigrate to Canada as a permanent resident.
 Both the sponsor and the sponsored person must meet certain requirements to qualify.